fenner/probe-clarification/probe-clarification.md

   from {{IANA.address-family-numbers}})
   are valid in this field.

-* Address Length - Number of significant bytes contained by the Address field.
-(The address field contains significant bytes and padding bytes)
+* Address Length: Number of significant bytes contained by the Address field.
+(The Address field contains significant bytes and padding bytes.)

-* Reserved: This field MUST be set to zero and ignored upon receipt.
+* Reserved: This field MUST be set to 0 and ignored upon receipt.

 * Address: This variable-length field represents an address associated with the probed interface.
-If the address field would not otherwise terminate on a 32-bit boundary, it MUST be padded with zeros.
+If the address field would not otherwise terminate on a 32-bit boundary, it MUST be padded with zeroes.

-# ICMP Extended Echo Reply {#ExtenedEchoReply}
+# ICMP Extended Echo Reply {#ExtendedEchoReply}

 The ICMP Extended Echo Reply message is defined for both ICMPv4 and ICMPv6.
 Like any ICMP message, the ICMP Extended Echo Reply message is